RichardoC/kube-sqlite3-vfs/README.md

 Must use only one ns as k3s gets unhappy with namespaces being created/deleted so often.
 Configmap names can be 253 characters long
 Not convinced writing is working correctly

+TODO add relevant-file label to lockfile too

+CURRENT ISSUE - something about opening the journal file, despite it being turned off